AleksandrovaDaria/Battleship/README.md

   3. If multiplayer is chosen as the game mode, the game works with two players, as in the above tasks.

   4. If single player is chosen as the game mode, Player 2 is the computer.
 The AI generates its moves during the placement and shooting phases.

+  ## comments for 04.03.23

+  For today, the program is in the process of being completed, before the presentation we want to add the AI option, so now it is not work correct